HackaTUM R&S Satellite Challenge

 How we built it

 Since the problem statement itself is quite complicated, our main focus at the start was to gain a better understanding of the problem, and decide how to approach it.
 We started by trying to mathematically characterize the problem - specifically the constraints.
 We were able to simplify the problem, by assuming the earth’s surface is covered in planes flying in every direction at the same time.
 This transformed it into a pure coverage optimization problem, without any moving planes on earth, just moving satellites.
 After gaining some insight on how to determine which points on earth are covered by a given satellite, we decided to create a 3D simulation (using Unity) and a 2D visualization (using Matplotlib).
 The 3D Simulation uses shaders to compute and visualize the sections covered by the satellites, the 2D visualization uses equirectangular projection to calculate the covered areas.
-These visualizations gave us the ability to validate and test new satellite configurations.
-We opted to use 8 satellites in geostationary orbit to cover a majority of the planet around the equator.
-To cover the Poles, we used 6 rings of satellites, each containing 9 equally spaced satellites in geosynchronous orbits.
-This constellation guarantees constant coverage of all geographic regions at all times.

 Challenges we ran into